w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::info What is backing?

-**Backing** refers to the process in which a parablock is verified by a subset of validators who determine the block’s validity.
-It is an important step in the validation process for parablocks, as it is the first line of defense in ensuring valid state transitions.
-Validators who back the parablock put their stake at risk, and if the block is later found invalid, those validators are slashed.
+**Backing** refers to the process in which parablocks are verified by a subset of validators or backing groups.
+It is an important step in the validation process for parablocks, as it is the first line of defense in ensuring censorship resistance.
+Parablocks only need to be backed by one validator, and as a consequence backing does not ensure parablock validity.

 :::